11/23/2020

 President and CEO

-Hey Bob, thanks for the question there, Vijay.
-How do I take the first part and then you can take the second part.
-So that's not out of the realm of reason.
-Your first question in terms of the longer term potential total revenue for Agilent.
-We kind of put a teaser out there earlier about our December analyst and investor day.
-So we'll talk a bit more about any ASD when we meet.
-But as you know, we're really pleased with, we've talked about the past in terms of getting to that exit rate of over $200 million business.
-And while our capacity, in terms of physical capacity is built, we're now just finished up the first year of operations.
-So we're just like we did with our boulder site, we'll continue to find ways to drive more productivity and efficiency out of that asset.
+Hey, Bob.
+Thanks for the question, Vijay.
+How do I take the first part?
+And you can take the second part.
+So that's not out of the realm of reason, your first question, in terms of the longer-term potential total revenue for Agilent.
+You know, we kind of put a teaser out there earlier about our December analyst and investor day, so we'll talk a bit more about NASD when we meet.
+But as you know, we are really pleased with what we've talked about in the past in terms of getting to that exit rate of over $200 million business.
+And, you know, while our capacity in terms of physical capacity is built, We're now just finished up the first year of operations, so just like we did with our Boulder site, we'll continue to find ways to drive more productivity and efficiency out of that asset.
 And we just announced another expansion of another production line within that existing facility.
-So I hope what you're hearing is a very bullish tone, both in terms of the market growth, but also our ability to get our, even our more of our unfair share, if you will, to capture share in a growing market.
+I hope what you're hearing is a very bullish tone, both in terms of the market growth, but also our ability to get even more of our unfair share, if you will, to capture share in a growing market.

 speaker